How to Remove Negative Content From Google Search Results

 4. Using an attorney: Most content can be removed or suppressed without an attorney; involving a defamation lawyer can be a pricy option when other methods have been exhausted.

-Negative content can damage a company or person worse than the author often realizes.
-Journalists unwittingly (or wittingly) destroy people and brands every day with negative content.
 Years after an article, blog post, or video is published, it can have extremely destructive effects.
-So how does one remove negative content from Google search, Yelp, YouTube, or other places?
+So, how does one remove negative content from Google search, Yelp, YouTube, or other places?

 Sometimes damaging online content can be taken down, blocked by special code, or banned – but most times it must be pushed down or suppressed.

-After a Google search for your brand or name, you might throw up your hands and want to know how to remove yourself from Google searches altogether, but that is rarely possible because most information is from public sources and it's very hard to get people (and governments) to cease posting anything about you again.
+After a Google search for your brand or name, you might throw up your hands and want to know how to remove yourself from Google searches altogether, but that is rarely possible because most information is from public sources, and it’s very hard to get people (and governments) to cease posting anything about you again.

 We have created a list of proven techniques to help keep your negative content where it belongs: several pages deep in Google search results.

-Deciding on the right online reputation management strategy (ORM) can be a challenge.
-All too often, reputation work is placed on the back burner until you're already in the midst of a scandal.
-At that point, it's too late to take proactive measures to protect reputation because you're in the midst of an emergency.
-But it's important to remain calm as you pinpoint the cause of the problem and develop (and follow!) an action plan to help lessen the impact.
+At that point, it’s too late to take proactive measures to protect your reputation because you’re in the midst of an emergency.
+But it’s important to remain calm as you pinpoint the cause of the problem and develop (and follow!) an action plan to help lessen the impact.

 The first step is to identify and then solve the problem that caused the negative feedback in the first place.
 This is important.
-Take some time to really analyze what happened, and determine how you can make changes to avoid that situation happening again.
+Take some time to analyze what happened and determine how you can make changes to avoid that situation again.
 Address that immediately to avoid further complications down the road.
-Once that's been done, there is more work to do.

-Options to remove negative content from Google
+Options to Remove Negative Content from Google

-Removing search results from Google
+Removing Search Results from Google

 You’re nude or shown in a sexual act